 Director, Diabetes Transition Program

-Director, Enrichment Program, Michigan Diabetes Research Center
+Director, Islet Core, Michigan Diabetes Research Center

 Dr. Soleimanpour is the Director of the Michigan Medicine Diabetes Transition Program which supports pediatric patients to transition successfully to adult care.
 To learn more about this program or to make a gift, please visit the Diabetes Transition Fund webpage.